kathrynfisher3700/passwordGenerator/README.md

 **Step 7**: Done!
 Copy your password in a secure location.

-**Most Important**: website MUST be refreshed before using again (this is a work in progress; feel free to collaborate!)
+**Most Important**: website MUST be refreshed before generating an additional password (this is a work in progress; feel free to collaborate!)

 ![alt text](./assets/assets/images/Password-Generator.png)

+You may notice the button color changing between visits 👀 Send me your color requests to see the magic!

 ## Credits